-Other tests of the implications of this framework are provided in the appendix. that improvements in election quality fade in subsequent elections, in keeping with the prediction that increased competition will yield increased pressure on courts. points toward some practical implications of this research(Carothers 2006).n the electoral domain, de jure reforms have limited payoff for democracy promotion in the short run.
-Instead, they show that democracy promoters and good-government advocates may wish to emphasize investments in capacity-building for legal civil-society groups and raising legal consciousness, .
-Given the increasing turn toward formal judicial independence in many non-democratic countries—evidenced, in part, by the large number of pre-election reforms identified here—policies that improve the capacity for legal mobilization in non-democracies have the potential to improve election integrity in places that may have been overlooked using prior models. of democratization by incumbent miscalculation (Treisman 2020).
+Other tests of the implications of this framework are provided in the appendix.
+Modeling effects over time shows that improvements in election quality in low-competition settings fade in subsequent elections (Figure A.6), in keeping with the prediction that increased competition will yield increased pressure on courts.
+On one hand, this may appear to limit the general relevance of this finding.
+However, it confirms the general thesis that the relationship between judicial independence and election integrity is a dynamic one.
+Moreover, it points toward some practical implications of this research for rule-of-law promoters(Carothers 2006).
+In the electoral domain, de jure reforms can have limited payoff for democracy promotion in the short run—pressure from ruling parties, once applied, can weaken the democratizing effects of judicial reform.
+Instead, they show that democracy promoters and good-government advocates may wish to emphasize investments in capacity-building for legal civil-society groups and raising legal consciousness, especially in non-competitive cases.
+Given the increasing turn toward formal judicial independence in many non-democratic countries—evidenced, in part, by the large number of pre-election reforms identified here—policies that improve the capacity for legal mobilization in non-democracies once the regime embarks on reforms have the potential to improve election integrity in places that may have been overlooked using prior models.
+Finally, models in the appendix show that de jure reforms increase the risk of a democratic transition substantially in the next election for low-competition cases (Figure A.7), consistent with the idea that reforms lead to reduced manipulation and surprisingly good outcomes for opposition groups; an example of democratization by incumbent miscalculation (Treisman 2020).
+In fact, the risk of democratic transition effectively doubles after de jure reform in such cases.
+Consequently, these results offer both broader theoretical insights on the relationship between de jure and de facto judicial independence, as well as practical implications for the cases at hand.

 Conclusion

-Non-democratic regimes can generate from granting their courts a degree of independence.
+Non-democratic regimes can generate a variety of benefits from granting their courts a degree of independence.
 To accomplish this, non-democracies have adopted many of the same de jure institutions of judicial independence found in democracies, just as many non-democracies have adopted the institutions of multiparty elections.
 Nevertheless, there are varying predictions about the effect of judicial independence on election manipulation in non-democracies.
 This paper sets out a new theory of this relationship, which argues that by increasing the opportunities for legal mobilization by opposition actors, de jure reforms can lead to reduced election fraud in non-competitive settings; this effect is attenuated as competition increases and governments face stronger incentives to pressure the courts.
 Support for these predictions is found using a large cross-national sample and pre-processing techniques to improve causal inference.
-The findings are contrary to the predictions of protest-oriented models of election fraud (Chernykh and Svolik 2015) and the standard principal-agent model (Rundlett and Svolik 2016), and go beyond the predictions of strategic pressure theory (Popova 2012).
+The findings are contrary to the predictions of protest-oriented models of election fraud (Chernykh and Svolik 2015) and the standard principal-agent model of manipulation (Rundlett and Svolik 2016), and go beyond the predictions of strategic pressure theory (Popova 2012).